 Pushkar Camel Fair / Pushkar Cattle Fair

-In 2017, the official Pushkar Fair dates are October 28-November 4.
-In 2018, the official Pushkar Fair dates are November 15-23.
+In 2019, the official Pushkar Fair dates are November 4-12.

 Along with Pushkar you could visit the palaces of Udaipur, the temples at Ranakpur and the forts of Jodhpur.
 From Jodhpur its a 5 hours drive to the fair grounds.
 On the way back from the fair you will come via Jaipur.
 From Jaipur you have the option of visiting the Ranthambhore Tiger Reserve and do a few safaris for Tiger Tracking in a mini bus with an open top.
 You could also visit Bharatpur Bird Sanctuary for a night – carry on to Agra, see the Taj Mahal.
 From here Delhi is a 4 hours drive.
 Delhi too has its share of Mughal Architecture and other sights.

 There are tremendous photo opportunities at this site. the Pushkar Camel Fair is a great place for conducting Photo Workshops.